mrdoob/three.js/threejs/lessons/threejs-responsive.md

 ## Handling HD-DPI displays

 HD-DPI stands for high-density dot per inch displays.
-That's most Mac's now a days and many windows machines as well as pretty much all smartphones.
+That's most Macs nowadays and many Windows machines as well as pretty much all smartphones.

 The way this works in the browser is they use
-CSS pixels to set the sizes which are suppose to be the same regardless of how high res the display is.
-The browser will the just render text with more detail but the same physical size.
+CSS pixels to set the sizes which are supposed to be the same regardless of how high res the display is.
+The browser will just render text with more detail but the same physical size.

 There are various ways to handle HD-DPI with three.js.